Louise Talma: Residencies at MacDowell

+1952-1967: "Serial period"

 In 1952, Talma heard Irving Fine's serial but tonally centered string quartet and immediately began working with serial approaches and techniques in her works.
 Although she stated that her serial period primarily extended from 1952 to 1967, the majority of her works up until her death engaged with some form of serial practice.
 Her setting of e e cummings's "Let’s Touch the Sky" was her first completed serial work; her String Quartet (1954), Piano Sonata No. 2 (1955), and La Corona (1955), a setting of John Donne's Holy Sonnets all use clearly audible serial elements.
 As she developed her own compositional voice using serial elements, Talma created rows that allowed for tonal centering as well as more traditional, stricter use of pitch class sets.

 Talma began working on a grand opera with writer Thornton Wilder in 1954 after the two had met while working at the MacDowell Colony.
 They considered several scenarios before deciding to base the opera on Wilder's existing stage play about the Greek figure Alcestis.
 Composed while Talma was in residence at the American Academy in Rome and at the MacDowell Colony, The Alcestiad was completed in 1958.
 Although several American opera houses, including the Lyric Opera in Chicago, the Met, and the San Francisco Opera, expressed interest in the work, all of them deemed it too difficult for American performers and audiences.
 Wilder had previously enjoyed considerable success in Germany, and Die Alkestiade was premiered by the Oper Frankfurt in 1962.
 It was the first time full-scale opera by an American woman was performed at a major European theatre.
 However, perhaps due to the enormous resources the work requires, and despite the fact that it was critically and publicly well-received, it remains relatively unknown.
-Nonetheless, The Alcestiad secured Talma a place in the ranks of ground-breaking American and female composers; in 1963 she was the first female composer to win the Harriet Cohen International Music Award; and in 1974 was the first woman elected to the American Academy and Institute of Arts and Letters.
+Nonetheless, The Alcestiad secured Talma a place in the ranks of ground-breaking American and female composers; in 1963 she was the first female composer to win the Harriet Cohen International Music Award.

+Chorus Angelorum, Piccolassima Fughetta, Molto Tonale, Sopra un Téma, Torentoni Niventis Wilderi (1959)

+Composed while Talma as on hiatus from her work orchestrating The Alcestiad, this humorously named piece was the composer's foray into writing a Christmas carol.
+She wrote the piece as a musical Christmas card for Wilder, using texts like "Happy New Year" and "Merry Christmas."
+It is the only known piece Talma completed while completing her opera, and is a motet for three voices a capella in a fugue form.
+This work is interesting partially because it is tonal instead of serialist or atonal, as was Talma's typical style during this period, and because, according to musicologist Kendra Preston Leonard, because it gives insight into the composer's psyche during this stage of her career.